 If present, the level property SHALL have one of the following values, with the specified meanings:

 "error": A serious problem was found.
-The condition encountered by the tool resulted in the analysis being halted, or caused the results to be incorrect or incomplete.
+The condition encountered by the tool resulted in the analysis being halted or caused the results to be incorrect or incomplete.

 "warning": A problem that is not considered serious was found.
 The condition encountered by the tool is such that it is uncertain whether a problem occurred, or is such that the analysis might be incomplete but the results that were generated are probably valid.